 The sooner you use emergency contraception after unprotected sex, the better your chances of preventing pregnancy.

-You can use emergency contraception up to 5 days (120 hours) after unprotected sex but the sooner you use it, the more effective it is.
+You can use emergency contraception up to 5 days (120 hours) after unprotected sex but the sooner you use it, the more effective it is!
+The morning-after pill is more effective when taken within 3 days (72 hours).

 Where can I get emergency contraception?

-You can get emergency contraception from your clinic, from some pharmacies and from your doctor.
+You can get emergency contraception from your local clinic, some pharmacies and from your doctor.